Crunch09/crunch09.github.io/_posts/2019-04-15-how-being-able-to-code-helped-me-get-tickets-for-borussia-dortmund.md

 1.Feb 2019: My bot was running fine for about 10 days now and finally it happened around 1pm, I got an SMS confirming that tickets were available again!

-I couldn't really believe it until I actually called myself but tickets were actually available and I bought two of them in the Dortmund sector!
+I couldn't really believe it until I called myself but tickets were actually available and I bought two of them in the Dortmund sector!
 Needless to say that I was very happy that day :)
 To make all those calls and then transcribe them cost me around £30 in addition